 2018-2019 John Jay Juvenile Justice Reporting Fellowships

-The symposium, fourth in a series of juvenile justice reporting fellowships organized by the Center on Media, Crime and Justice at John Jay College, is supported with grants from the Tow Foundation and the Annie E. Casey Foundation.
-The funders play no part in selection of fellows.
+This conference represents the fourth in a series of juvenile justice reporting fellowships organized by the Center on Media, Crime and Justice at John Jay College, and is supported with grants from the Tow Foundation and the Annie E. Casey Foundation.
+The funders played no part in selection of fellows.

-For information on previous juvenile justice symposia, see The Crime Report.
+For information on previous juvenile justice symposia, see The Crime Report/Programs.

 (prepared by YouthFirst Initiative)